Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

 Replace this readme with your own information about your project.
+- How to build a full API which includes handling of user input
+- How to include error handling to return good validation errors
+- How to build an API which works well with an existing frontend

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.